 A: Approximately one week before the event, you will receive a package by mail (make sure your address/email are correct!) with your project giveaways for your group.
 Approximately 3 days before your project you will receive by email a roster of your volunteers, talking points for your group and other pertinent information to make sure your event is a success!

 Q: How soon should volunteers register?

 A: Project spaces are limited and available on a first come, first serve basis.
 Register at least 3 days in advance of the project preferably.

 Q: What if there are walk-ins the day of the project?

 A: It is the site leader's/Non-profit's discretion as to whether the volunteer is eligible to participate.
-There are no guarantees that a COW bandana will be provided.

 Q: What do I do after my project is over?